triputra-ard/tri-boilerplate-nuxt/README.md

-# Logica Web Starter - Nuxt
+# The Tailwind Web Starter with Nuxt

 ## Description